 Even if you earn an annual income of S$500,000, some of these metal cards are by-invite basis only; and we don’t even want to think about the annual fees unless you consider S$3,000 to be a small ballpark number.

-The only redemption to paying the annual four-figure fee is the premium perks offered.
+The only redemption for paying the annual four-figure fee is the premium perks offered.
 They usually comprise bespoke services, beck-and-call concierge assistance, complimentary luxury hotel-chain accommodation, exclusive closed-door events and so much more.

 The annual fees cannot be waived for these uber-tiered metal credit cards.
 They’re all paid upfront as part of the application cost.

-Additionally, becoming a priority or private banking member accords cardholders greater perks to enjoy.
+Additionally, becoming a priority or private banking member accords cardholders with greater perks to enjoy.

 For example, Citi cardholders under Citigold and Citigold Private Client programme can receive up to 30% additional ThankYou Points using the Citi Prestige Card.
 Points earned are usually calculated based on spending and the extent of a personal relationship with the bank.
 Here's a breakdown: